hhaji/Applied-Machine-Learning/README.md

 ## <a name="Questions"></a>Questions?
 I will be having office hours for this course on Monday (09:30 AM--12:00 AM).
 If this is not convenient, email me at hhaji@sbu.ac.ir or talk to me after class.

-{{% warning %}}
-This is a warning!
-It's about something the reader should be careful to do or to avoid doing.
-Use warnings when something could go wrong.
-{{% /warning %}}